dirichletcal/dirichlet_python/README.md

 # Cite

-If you use this code please cite the following paper
+If you use this code in a publication please cite the following paper

 ```